Using tools with OpenAI chat models were pretty simple since it supported function calling. We could just bind

 A full example of Ollama with tools is done in ollama-tool.ts file.
 Let's break down the steps here:

 .
-We can create tools with two ways:
+We can create tools with two ways:- Either by calling the

 tool